ajordaan/portfolio/src/content/work/quickvoice.md

 Parents are able to signup their children online, and existing parents are able to re-enrol students who currently attend lesssons and would like to continue the following year.

 I have learn't a great deal from this project, aside from the technical skills I developed while builiding features, I also learn't about gathering requrements, evaluating the scope of features, managing my time between work and side projects.

+I am quite proud of this project, and am excited to keep building and adding features.